 EnLink is focused on continuously improving our efficiency and driving innovation.
 We have set both near- and long-term, sustainable goals to reduce our emissions intensity, thereby furthering our role in the energy transformation.

 EnLink's focus on reducing carbon emissions includes reducing methane emissions from our operations.
 EnLink utilizes best practices to reduce emissions, such as using optical gas imaging for leak detection and repair.
 We’ve continued to improve our emissions performance and operational efficiency by replacing flares with thermal oxidizers at many of our plants and installing vapor recovery units and exhaust catalysts.

 We closely monitor our energy consumption and evaluate ways to optimize our usage to maximize our sustainability impact.
 We employ processes that allow us to repurpose exhaust heat, a byproduct of operations, for warming purposes required elsewhere in our process.

-EnLink is partnering our industry know-how with our continuous innovation to evolve how we operate to become a more sustainable, leading midstream company.
-We believe that we all can play a role in minimizing our impact on climate change, and midstream companies in particular are vital to the energy transition to a lower carbon world.
+EnLink combines our industry know-how with our continuous innovation process to evolve how we operate as we become a more sustainable, leading midstream company.
+We believe that we all can play a role in minimizing our impact on the environment.

 - Achieving a 30% reduction in scope 1 methane emissions intensity by 2024 as compared to 2020 levels; this is a high-impact step, as methane has a global warming potential 25 times that of carbon dioxide (CO₂)¹